UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 # Resources (work in progress)

 This documentaiton did not emerge from a vacuum!
-I lean on and acknowledge the many smart and thoughtful people who have presented and published widely on the subject of processing archival audiovisual materials.
-Below are some recommended (& helpful!) resources to review if you haven't already:
+As the Audiovisual Archivist at Wilson Library, I lean on and acknowledge the many smart and thoughtful people who have presented and published widely on the subject of processing archival audiovisual materials.
+Below is an always evolving list of some recommended (& helpful!) resources to check out if you haven't already:

 - University of Illinois at Urbana-Champaign's [Preservation Self-Assessment Program: "Collection ID Guide: Audiovisual Materials"](https://psap.library.illinois.edu/collection-id-guide#audiovisual)